-For any one seeking help for mental or emotional distress it can be very confusing understanding the various professions.
-There is a range of professions, each with their own methods and styles.
-This is a very brief outline of the distinctions between the various professions in NZ.
+For anyone seeking help for mental or emotional distress, understanding the various professions can be rather confusing .
+There is a range of professions, each with different methods and styles.
+Below is a very brief outline of the distinctions between the various professions in NZ.
 The therapists on this site offer both counselling and psychotherapeutic approaches

-Psychotherapy is deeply respectful of each individual's inner mental and emotional life.
+Psychotherapy is deeply respectful of every person's unique inner mental and emotional life.
 The focus of psychotherapy is discovering unconscious foundations of unhelpful patterns and using these insights to build new skills and capacities.
 The work tends to focus on exploring the influences of childhood on our relationships with each other and the world.
 These influences are made meaningful in the light of our current relationship dynamics including those with the therapist.
-As such it has faith in the potential for self development and healing given the conditions of a ongoing, empathic and secure relationship between therapist and client.
-Like all health professionals psychotherapists practice under the HPCAA (Health Practitioners Competency Assurance Act).
-Psychotherapists are required to be registered with PBANZ (Psychotherapy Board of Aotearoa New Zealand).
+As such it has faith in the potential for self-development and healing given the conditions of an ongoing, empathic and secure relationship between therapist and client.
+Like all health professionals, psychotherapists practice under the HPCAA (Health Practitioners Competency Assurance Act).
+Psychotherapists must be registered with PBANZ (Psychotherapy Board of Aotearoa New Zealand).

 Psychoanalysts are psychotherapists with a traditional Freudian training.

-Psychiatrists are doctors with a specialist training in mental illness.
-They predominantly offer drug therapies but some combine this with psychotherapy.
+Psychiatrists are doctors with specialist training in mental illness.
+They predominantly offer drug therapies, but some combine this with psychotherapy.
 Only doctors or psychiatrists can prescribe medication (i.e. anti-depressants).

-Clinical psychologists generally have a Masters degree in psychology and postgraduate training in clinical psychology.
+Clinical psychologists normally have a Masters degree in psychology and postgraduate training in clinical psychology.
 They are not doctors and cannot prescribe medication.
 However, they have expertise in testing, assessment and diagnosis.
 Their usual treatment approach is called CBT (Cognitive Behavioural Therapy).
-This focuses on the influence of thoughts (cognition) on feelings and behaviour.
-Their professional body is the NZ Psychological Association, and they are required to be registered with the NZ Psychologists Board.
+CBT focuses on the influence of thoughts (cognition) on feelings and behaviour.
+Their professional body is the NZ Psychological Association, and must be registered with the NZ Psychologists Board.